ncipollo/tix-go/README.md

 - `##`: Issue

 ## Github Settings
-The following settings properties effect the issue type tickets.
+The following settings effect issue type tickets:

 - `assignee`: (string) Sets the assignee of the ticket.
 Should match a github account name (ex - `ncipollo`).
 - `assignees`: (array) Sets multiple assignees for the ticket.
 Should match a github account name (ex - `[ncipollo, etc]`).